itsschwer/ror2-items/README.md

 -->

 ## notes
-- using unused game assets for sprites and icons
+- using unused game assets for models and icons
     - ∴ the sprite outline for *Replenisher* suggests that the equipment is Lunar, even though it isn't